USS-Shenzhou/MC-R6mod/README.md

 For more information, check [**Holo Janeway**](https://holojaneway.uss-shenzhou.cn/r6ms).

-Please make sure you have read the [Statistic data collection instructions](https://holojaneway.uss-shenzhou.cn/r6ms/data_collect).
+Please make sure you have read the [Personal and Statistic Data Collection Policy](https://holojaneway.uss-shenzhou.cn/r6ms/data_collect).
 If you can't read Chinese, please contact the developers.
 Translation will not begin until the first foreigner's message is received.

 *Cross-Server Synchronization Service*, aka *CSSS* or *Voyager*, is not a part of the R6MS mod itself, although it's provided by the same developers.